danielclickh/marketing-website-preview/engineering-resources-data/what-is-columnar-database.md

 The authors emphasized that their early intuitions about the importance of vertical fragmentation in improving memory access were later validated through experimentation and detailed performance modeling.
 Their work demonstrated that a database architecture meticulously designed around memory access considerations can yield substantial performance improvements, even in the face of a widening gap between CPU and memory speeds.

-In the years since then, further research has identified <tom to add />
+In the years since then, further innovations, such as [vectorized processing](https://www.cidrdb.org/cidr2005/papers/P19.pdf) and data compression techniques, have made column-based stores even more useful for large-scale analytical processing.

 ## Row-based vs. column-based